 During your time here on one of our many woodworking courses you’ll be learning key skills from our team of knowledgeable experts, from the key woodworking techniques, through to digital image making, web design, and finances.
 If you have a question, the team are here to help.

 This is David Savage, master craftsman and director of the woodworking courses here at Rowden Farm Atelier.
 A lifetime of experience in the bespoke luxury furniture design business he can offer priceless advice on the practicalities of running a successful bespoke furniture making business.
-If you would like to know more about the man himself please follow this wikipedia link.

 This is Senior Craftsman Daren Millman – Apprentice trained cabinet maker with twenty one years experience, “one of the best makers, and one of the best teachers, that I know.
 Daren is amazing, he is one of those quiet, calm people that never gets flustered and always seems to have an answer to your problem” Daren Millman is the senior cabinetmaker at Rowden workshops.
 As such he is responsible for much of the woodworking technical teaching and the new development work within the workshop.
 If you have a joint that will not fit or a drawing to detail, go see Daren.

 This is Ed Wild – a National Award winning furniture designer maker, winner of the 2014 Wesley-Barrell Craft Awards For Furniture with the Hall Table.
 Here is a link to his website ewcf.co.uk .
 If you thought Daren was tough then don’t ask Ed what he thinks of your work and expect too many unearned compliments.
 A very patient, but incredibly demanding teacher who gets great results.Woodworking courses around the world would not find a better trio of complimentary talents to help you get where you want to be.